Tensor network methods for quantum-inspired image processing and classical optics: Matrix Product States and Tensor Tree Networks

+where each $A^{(v)}$ has indices for the physical qubit at node $v$, the virtual bonds to its children, and the bond to its parent (if any).
+This is the direct generalization of the MPS canonical form to a binary tree geometry.

-In \efig{fig_scaling_ttn}, we plot the scaling of $\xi(L)$ for boundary tensor trees and observe a similar scaling as before.
-In quantum many-body physics, it is common knowledge that matrix product states can efficiently represents $1d$ quantum systems with area-law entanglement, meaning it can capture only short-range correlations.
+For notation convenience, we introduce the notation $q\mathrm{TTN}_{B}$ for quantics encoding on this tree.
+In \efig{fig_scaling_ttn}, we plot the scaling of $\xi(L)$ for $q\mathrm{TTN}_{B}$ and observe a similar scaling as before.
+In quantum many-body physics, it is common knowledge that matrix product states can efficiently represent $1d$ quantum systems with area-law entanglement.
 In contrast, the hierarchical structure of tensor trees can also describe more complex types of entanglement, including some long-range quantum correlations, in higher-dimensional or critical systems where entanglement scaling can exceed that of an area law.
 In the scenario that we are interested in, the image considered follows an area law (since the bond dimensions of the MPS remain constant up to quite a large precision), and tensor trees only marginally improve the compression ratio but not the scaling of the function $\xi(L)$.